geo-python/site/source/lessons/L2/working-on-assignment.rst

 .. hint::

    Updating your GitHub repository in this way is really easy to use (hence we are doing it like this).
 However, when working on larger projects, interacting with GitHub becomes really inefficient in this manner.
-Hence, how real programmers do it, is that they often interact with GitHub using Git from command prompt / terminal (or using plugins in their IDE).
+Hence, real programmers interact with GitHub using Git from command prompt / terminal (or using plugins in their IDE).

    We don't have time during this course to cover the usage of Git from terminal but there are excellent resources available that you can use to learn it if you are interested: